ghostdogpr/caliban/vuepress/docs/docs/gateway/configuration.md

 Each refresh loads schemas under the configured acquisition timeout and response-size limit.
 If acquisition or composition fails, the current schema keeps serving and the gateway tries again on the next cycle.
 The gateway does not check for breaking changes during reload.
 Validate compatibility with your clients before publishing schema changes.

 Unchanged schemas keep the current interpreter and operation cache.
-Formatting and declaration-order changes alone do not trigger replacement.
+Formatting changes and the order of type definitions do not trigger replacement.
+Other reordering, such as reordering fields, does.

 New requests use the new schema after a successful replacement.
 Requests already running finish against their original schema.
 The gateway does not replay them on the new one.
 Existing subscriptions end with `SUBSCRIPTION_SCHEMA_RELOAD`.
 Clients must resubscribe.